 Teer: Short History

-Traditionally called “Thom Tim”, Teer is a lottery game based on interpretation of dreams and archery.
-The better a person can interpret dreams, more the chances of winning.
+Traditionally called “Thom Tim”, Teer is a lottery game based on the interpretation of dreams and archery.
+The better a person can interpret dreams, the more chances of winning.
 They call it teer dream number.

 Considered as the most unique game of lottery in the world, about 20 archers session after session gathers around at the shooting ground every single day.
 First at 4 pm and then again at 4:30 pm.